-Replace the filter drier whenever the refrigerant system is exposed to atmosphere.
+Replace the filter drier whenever refrigerant system is exposed to atmosphere.
 Only use factory specified liquid-line filter driers with working pressures no less than 650 psig (4482 kPa).
-Do not install a suction-line filter drier in liquid line.
-A liquid-line filter drier designed for use with Puron refrigerant is required on every unit.
+Do not install a suction-line filter drier in a liquid line.
+A liquid-line filter drier is designed for use with Puron (R-410A) refrigerant and is required on every unit.